CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

    ![](.././media/as-09.png)

 1. You will see **Results** for ```union InsightsMetrics``` in query explorer.
 You can see operations around Network, Logical Disk, Memory, and Processor for **ubuntu-k8s** VM.
-If you won't see the results then try zoom in to change screen size.
+If you won't see the results then try zoom out to reduce screen size and you will see the outcome.

    ![](.././media/as-10.png)